-During the ongoing development of TASS, 8 A.I. solutions have been used and tested before settling at the current solution.
+During the ongoing development of TASS, around 10 different A.I. solutions have been used and tested.

-- The second solution was developed whilst at the IoT Solutions World Congress Hackathon in Barcelona, and won our team the Intel Experts Award for building a deep learning neural network on the Intel Joule.
+At the IoT Solutions World Congress Hackathon in Barcelona the second version of TASS won the Intel Experts Award for building a deep learning neural network on the Intel Joule.
 This solution included OpenCV to detect faces, and Caffe to identify them, although we managed to build the network on the Joule, we were unfortunately unable to complete the full functionality, but had a great time working on the project and were honoured to win the Intel Experts Award.

 - For the 6th solution, we moved towards a more powerful Intel NUC.
 This move enabled us to take advantage of the Intel Computer Vision SDK which drastically improved the efficiency of the project.
 Previous issues with lighting, speed and accuarcy were no longer a problem, and TASS now only requires one training image of a person to be able to accurately identify them.